 General workplace guidance on ventilation is available from the Health and Safety Executive (HSE).
 The NEU advice draws upon the HSE advice as well as guidance from the Federation of European Heating, Ventilation and Air Conditioning Associations (REHVA) and the Chartered Institution of Building Services Engineers (CIBSE) Covid-19 ventilation guidance, Emerging from Lockdown.

-I am a specialist teacher, should I still be working with pupils in different schools each week, or even on the same day?
+I am a specialist/peripatetic teacher – should I still be working with pupils in different schools each week, or even on the same day?

 - The room/area you are working in should be well ventilated.